xaprb/story/exampleSite/content/slides/apron/index.md

 All their equipment and instruments are alive.

 ---
-class: two-col-img-right
+class: img-right

-# Layout Class two-col-img-right
+# Layout Class img-right

 ![](nasa-53884-unsplash.jpg)

-The `two-col-img-right` layout uses the first paragraph as the right column.
+The `img-right` layout uses the first paragraph as the right column.

 --